GenomicsAotearoa/shell-for-bioinformatics/docs/puzzles.md

-??? question "The Second Nucleic Acid"
+??? question "Transcribing DNA into RNA"

     An RNA string is a string formed from the alphabet containing 'A', 'C', 'G', and 'U'.